grafana/writers-toolkit/docs/sources/structure/topic-types/section/index.md

 To write a section, follow these steps:

 1. Determine where you want to add section, or find an existing section page to update.
-1. If you are creating a new section, create directory that follows this naming convention:
+1. If you're creating a new section, create a directory that follows this naming convention:

    - The directory name matches the menu title planned for the section.
    - Use lowercase letters.